 Salt n Cocoa, Interior and Decor

 Head on over to Hope Valley Commons, a busy plaza at the intersection of NC-54 and 751 where you’ll find a Harris Teeter, Walgreens, Makus Empanadas, and a variety of other small businesses.
 Salt n Cocoa sits in a location that used to be Sweet Charlies which explains the rolled ice cream on the menu.
 The store is long and bright, traditional marble-topped counter and tables fill the space.
 A lot of white, reds, and blacks give the space a classic feel.
-Menus behind the counter cover the offerings: coffee, tea, rolled ice cream, soft serve, taiyaki, and Liege waffles, cool!
+Menus behind the counter cover the offerings: coffee, tea, rolled ice cream, soft serve, and taiyaki pastries, cool!
 Basically a quick spot for a sweet treat or warm drink.

 Salt n Cocoa, Menu and Food